-It is planned to chip all tree and shrub material for biomass and remove from site where practical to do so.
-Any timber left on site will be stacked as habitat piles out of sight of the surroundings.
+It is anticipated that unsuitable wood material will be chipped for biomass with higher quality material being reused as timber.
+Due to the steep slope, no felled wood material will be left on the site.
 There is potential for impacts during works as a result of the improper storage or disposal of waste.
 The following mitigation measures will be put in place:

 - The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - Site staff will adhere to waste management legislation and comply with Duty of Care. - Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - All wastes and unused materials will be removed from site in a safe and legal manner by a licensed waste carrier upon completion of the works, unless otherwise stated.
 The appointed waste carrier will have a valid SEPA waste carrier registration, a copy of which will be provided to and retained by BEAR Scotland as early as possible. - All appropriate waste documentation will be present on site and be available for inspection.
-A copy of the Duty of Care paperwork will be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended).

-- Re-use and recycling of waste will be encouraged, and the contractor will be required to fully outline their plans and provide documentary evidence for waste arising from the works (e.g. waste carrier's licence, transfer notes, and waste exemption certificates). - Staff will be informed that littering will not be tolerated.
+A copy of the Duty of Care paperwork will be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended). - Re-use and recycling of waste will be encouraged, and the contractor will be required to fully outline their plans and provide documentary evidence for waste arising from the works (e.g. waste carrier's licence, transfer notes, and waste exemption certificates). - Staff will be informed that littering will not be tolerated.
 Staff will be encouraged to collect any litter seen on site. - Where applicable, all temporary signage will be removed from site on completion of the works.